Sonic-LockandLoad/Sonic-LockandLoad/README.md

 <p align=center><a href="https://github.com/Sonic-LockandLoad/Sonic-LockandLoad/releases">Downloads</a> | <a href="https://sonic-lockandload.github.io">Website</a> | <a href="https://forum.zdoom.org/viewtopic.php?f=19&t=72593">ZDoom Forum page</a> | <a href="https://sonicfangameshq.com/forums/showcase/sonic-lock-load.1199">SFGHQ Showcase page</a></p>
 <p align=center><img src="https://raw.githubusercontent.com/Sonic-LockandLoad/Sonic-LockandLoad/edge/Graphics/LOGO.png" width=400px /></p>

-### *Sonic: Lock & Load* is a hyper-fast character-action first-person shooter based on the Sonic the Hedgehog series of games and built on GZDoom.
+### *Sonic: Lock & Load* is a hyper-fast stylish action first-person shooter based on the Sonic the Hedgehog series of games and built on GZDoom.

-It draws inspiration from Sonic games, as well as titles like Sonic Robo Blast 2, ULTRAKILL and Devil May Cry.
-It also features elements from other GZDoom mods, retro FPS games and other character-action games.

-Sonic: Lock & Load is not fully completed yet, and development is progressing slowly.
-However, it aims to provide an extremely fun and thrilling experience reminiscent of old-school shooters, as well as their modern-day revivals.
+It's heavily inspired by the high-speed platforming of Sonic Robo Blast 2, the heavily movement-based FPS gameplay of ULTRAKILL and the stylish action of Devil May Cry.

-The current stable version of Sonic: Lock & Load is **v1.4 "Horizons"**.
+The current version of Sonic: Lock & Load is v1.4 "Horizons", part of Season 1: Chaos.

 **Have any suggestions for or problems with the mod?** Open a [GitHub issue](https://github.com/Sonic-LockandLoad/Sonic-LockandLoad/issues/new/choose), it'll probably be resolved soon if possible.